sascha-andres/go-logsink/README.md

     sudo tail -f /var/log/syslog | go-logsink connect --address "localhost:55555"

 Using the `address` flag it is possible to send data to the non default destination (`localhost:50051`)

+An advanced usage would be to forward all logs from running docker containers:

+    docker logs -f $(docker ps -q) | go-logsink connect &

+This assumes a runnint go-logsink server at localhost:50051